GayathriRai/devops-assignment/README.md

 gayathrirai/todo-app-backend-new:latest
 ```

-The EC2 instance successfully pulled and ran the image.
+The EC2 instance successfully pulled and ran this image.

+---

-## Monitoring
+## 13. Monitoring

-Amazon CloudWatch monitors infrastructure, application, logs, and RDS.
+Amazon CloudWatch was configured for infrastructure, application, and database monitoring.

 ### EC2 Metrics